-Submit your legal question using our “Ask an Attorney” service and our Partner Lawyers will contact you within 1 to 2 business days to advise you.
+Submit your legal question using our “Ask an Attorney” service and our Partner Lawyers will contact you within 3 business days to advise you.

 Atty.
 Marianne Carmel B. Agunoy is the current program manager of AHRC.
 As program manager, she does research, coordination, and training on various projects concerning the promotion and protection of human rights.
 She is also one of the petitioners who filed a case before the Supreme Court questioning the constitutionality of the Anti-Terror Law.